plusForta/soapbundle/README.md

 ### How it works

-- **Automated Releases:** When changes are merged into the master branch, the CI pipeline triggers semantic-release to analyze commit messages and determine if a new release should be published.
+- **Automated Releases:** When changes are merged into the main branch, the CI pipeline triggers semantic-release to analyze commit messages and determine if a new release should be published.
 - **Version Incrementing:**
   - **Major Release (X.0.0):** For incompatible API changes.
 Triggered by a commit that includes `BREAKING CHANGE` in the body or footer.